Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/03 - strict print usage.md

 Write your own solution or try any one of the solutions provided earlier

 @[To pass successfully, you must only call print one time!]({"stubs": ["exercises/hello_world_3x_strict_print_usage/hello_world_3x_strict_print_usage.py"], "command": "python3 exercises/hello_world_3x_strict_print_usage/hello_world_3x_strict_print_usage_test.py"})

+# Results

+1️⃣ ❌ Three Direct Print Calls

+2️⃣ ❌ Multi-Line String

+3️⃣ ❌ Using a `for` Loop

+4️⃣ ❌ Using a `while` Loop

+5️⃣ ❌ Joining a List

+6️⃣ ✅ One-Liner with String Multiplication

+7️⃣ ❌ Recursion